3-manifolds/static_server/README.rst

 Source code is available on `Github <https://github.com/3-manifolds/cocoserver/>`_.
-The git repository includes a script (compress_site.py) for compressing all of the .html, .css, .js and .woff files below a given site root directory.
+The git repository includes a script (compress_site.py) for compressing all of the .html, .css, .js, .woff and .svg files below a given site root directory.
 The tool is aware of Sphinx's tendency to produce many identical copies of the same (large) _static directory.
 So it also collects the contents of all of the _static subdirectories into one _static directory in the root, replacing the others by symlinks.